annnnnnnnnne/cse15l-lab-reports/lab3.md

-# Week 4 Lab Report 2
+# Week 4 Lab Report 3
 ## `grep pattern file`

-This command will grep the file that has the word that you type for pattern.
+This command will grep from the file and return the lines that has the word you type for pattern.
+It is case sensitive.
-The specific pattern here is Honolulu, and the file is HandRHawaii.txt.
+The specific pattern here is `Honolulu`, and the file is `HandRHawaii.txt`.

 command:
 ```